Balasubramanian-pg/Praxis-Framework/01. Core Concepts/Closure Process.md

-Here is the closure process within the **Praxis Framework**, reimagined through the lens of culture, empathy, and continuous learning.

-***

 # The Art of Finite Transitions: A Praxis Closure Narrative

 > "To hit refresh, we must not only know when to start, but how to finish with empathy and precision.
 Closure is not an ending; it is the redeployment of energy into the next wave of innovation."